Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Introduction 01.md

 In this section I'll present a couple notes for the master, as in the world building some elements must be necessary in order to maintain a coherent story, while allowing you to create your own world.

 <span style="background-color:lightblue;color:black;"> !important </span>
 Main quest - The following person should be introduced as soon as possible, as it will be the main NPC (or played by someone special) of the quest.
-Serene, daughter of a retired human warrior [[Hank]] and of an half elf from the [[East O'lands]], known as the land of the elves.
+Serene, daughter of a retired human warrior [[Hank]] and of an half elf from the [[Ael'vo]], known as the land of the elves.
 Rumor has it that her mother may be of noble blood due to the her silver hair, but she left early due to an unknown illness so not much is actually known.
 She's (not yet) the next chosen of Elune and, despite her current lack of power, she will be accompanying the party in the initial stages of her journey.

 Previous knowledge - the players know the following things about the area: